 In Australia, our transport sector is our third largest source of emissions (18%) and our transport emissions are growing faster than any other sector.
 Road based transport, especially cars, makes up the bulk of these emissions (11%).
-Cars sold here produce up to 40% more CO2 than those sold in Europe due to not having mandatory fuel efficiency standards.
+Cars sold here produce up to 40% more CO2 than those sold in Europe due to not having a mandatory Fuel Efficiency Standard.

 Australians are currently facing a cost of living crisis, an energy crisis, and the climate crisis.
-Demand for electric vehicles (EVs) has never been higher, but there’s not enough electric vehicles being brought into Australia, and those that are are not affordable enough for most.
-Fuel Efficiency Standards are the key policy to unlocking a reliable supply of affordable EVs.
+Demand for electric vehicles (EVs) has never been higher, but there’s not enough EVs being brought into Australia, and those that are aren't affordable enough for most.
+A Fuel Efficiency Standard is the key policy to unlocking a reliable supply of affordable EVs.

-Fuel Efficiency Standards increase the supply of EVs (and other more efficient vehicles) including affordable models already available in other countries.
-Because lots of large companies and governments buy cars in bulk and have emissions targets, a bigger supply will lead to an expanded second-hand market, meaning more Australians will be able to get behind the wheel of an EV.
+A Fuel Efficiency Standard increases the supply of EVs (and other efficient petrol and diesel vehicles) including affordable models already available in other countries.
+Because lots of large companies and governments buy cars in bulk and only hang onto their cars for a limited time, a bigger initial supply of EVs will lead to an expanded second-hand market a few years down the track, meaning more Australians will be able to get behind the wheel of an EV.

 HOW IT WORKS

-One of four OECD nations, we’re behind compared to our trading partners, and one of four wealthy countries that doesn’t have Fuel Efficiency Standards – on par with Russia, Indonesia and Turkey.
+We’re behind compared to our trading partners, and one of four wealthy countries that doesn’t have a Fuel Efficiency Standard – on par with Russia, Indonesia and Turkey.
 This means we are a dumping ground for inefficient vehicles, and we’re at the back of the queue for EVs.
-Car makers send us all of the inefficient cars they can’t sell in countries with Fuel Efficiency Standards, and very few EVs.
-Then, they send their EVs and efficient cars to other countries where they have to meet Fuel Efficiency Standards.
+Car makers send us all of the inefficient cars they can’t sell in countries with a Fuel Efficiency Standard, and very few EVs.
+Then, they send their EVs and efficient cars to other countries where they have to meet a Fuel Efficiency Standard (because they will be penalised if fail to meet the rule).

 STRENGTH OF A FUEL EFFICIENCY STANDARD: